VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/windows.md

 Now, I recommend you go through literally all of your settings.
 Both in the old school control panel and the newer setting nightmare.
 There's some settings I do want to point out though:

 First, is assigining programs to use a dedicated GPU.
 If you're on a laptop (or desktop, though it'd be rare) with *both* integrated and dedicated graphics, the laptop probably switches between the two to save power.
 Unfortunately, it might get this wrong sometimes resulting in some programs running like ass.
-Games are *usually* fine, but for art tools like Krita, PCB design tools like KiCad, or really any other creative tool with a resonably interactive graphical interface Windows often gets it wrong.
+Games are *usually* fine, but for art tools like Krita, PCB design tools like KiCad, or really any other creative tool with a reasonably interactive graphical interface Windows often gets it wrong.
 On 10 [TODO], on 11 this if you just search "GPU" it will bring you to the graphics settings page for this.
 In either case, just add the program (might need to be done by file path to the .exe) and then set it to use the "High performance" card.

 Next, Windows defaults to saving power - even on desktops.
 In the start menu, search for "choose a power plan", select that, and switch to whatever the highest performance is called on your system ("Ultimate Performance" or whatever).
 On laptops this will eat more battery though.
 While you're here, you should see an option on the left for "Choose what the power buttons do".
 Click that, click "Change settings that are currently unavailable", and **un-**tick  "Turn on fast startup".

 Now, onto networking.
 First of all, go into networking settings and dig around for "Random hardware addresses" and turn that off.
-It doesn't do jack shit for secutiy or privacy, and it just makes a lot of networks kick you off repeatedly.
+It doesn't do jack shit for security or privacy, and it just makes a lot of networks kick you off repeatedly.
 It's super annoying.

 While we're playing with networking, you might want to use a different DNS provider.
 No matter who you go with, they'll track you, so it may as well be a better one than the stock one. ╮(─▽─)╭ Go to the *old* control panel → Network & Internet → Network & Sharing Center, then, on the left, click "Change Adapter Settings".
 Your active connection should be pretty obvious- right click whatever it is, select *properties*.
-You should be in the networking tab, click (But do not un-check!) the "Internet Protocol Version 4 (TCP/IPv4)" option and click *properies*.
+You should be in the networking tab, click (But do not un-check!) the "Internet Protocol Version 4 (TCP/IPv4)" option and click *properties*.
 Now, at the bottom, "Obtain DNS server address automatically" is probably checked.
 Select "Use the following DNS server addresses" and enter `1.1.1.1` and `8.8.8.8` as the Preferred and Alternate respectively.

 Next up, let's fix the stupid file explorer settings.
 In the start menu, search for and open "File Explorer Options".
 Click the "View tab", turn on "Display the full path in the title bar", "Show hidden files, folders, and drives".
 Now, you can close that window and open literally any folder to view files.
 In the file explorer, go to the top ribbon and select View→Show, and turn on "File Name Extensions"

 Now onto the display.
 First things first, open the start menu and run "Adjust ClearType Text", go through it and do what looks best to you.
 Then, let's go make sure you're display settings are sane.
 You should be able to right click in the desktop (with no window) and select "Display Settings".
 What you'll want to check is that the resolution is set to the displays maximum (with a few rare exceptions), and *unless you need it* that the scale is set to 100%.
 Then, go into the advanced options and make sure the refresh rate is set to the maximum supported by the display.
 Probably 60hz on most, but commonly 120 or 144hz on gaming laptops.

-Next up, lets make it so that when a Blue Screen of Death (BSoD) does happen, we can actually figure out why.
-In the start menu, search for and open "Adavced System Settings", click "startup and recovery" and make sure "Automatic memory dump" is selected in the Write debugging information menu.
+Next up, let's make it so that when a Blue Screen of Death (BSoD) does happen, we can actually figure out why.
+In the start menu, search for and open "Advanced System Settings", click "startup and recovery" and make sure "Automatic memory dump" is selected in the Write debugging information menu.
 Close out of the start up and recovery window, but not the system properties window - while we're here we can tweak some visual effects to make things feel snappier.
 Still on the advanced tab, click the performance button, and then under visual effects.
 Turn **off** all the "Fade", "Slide" animations, as well as Animate Windows when minimizing and maximizing.

 Windows really doesn't like to tell you what's going on during updates, with messages like "Getting things ready".
 Fuck that.
 Fix this by opening an admin command prompt and running `reg add "HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\System" /v verbosestatus /d 1 /t REG_DWORD /f` The messages often happen to quickly to read (especially if you have a fast computer and SSD) but it's better than what it was.